florianschanda/miss_hit/README.md

 Let's face it: MATLAB (R) and Octave are probably the worst programming language ever invented that aren't weird on purpose (e.g. Malbolge).
-They are the only languages I know of where the lexing is context sensitive and pretty much every single feature is conceived to make the task of writing MATLAB (R) / Octave programs, or analysis tools as difficult and error-prone as possible.
-In my opinion JavaScript compares favourably, since that has at least published language grammar and semantics; a task which The MathWorks has refused to undertake for at least 20 years.
+They are the only languages I know of where the lexing is context sensitive with potentially unlimited lookahead and pretty much every single feature appears to be conceived to make the task of writing analysis tools for MATLAB (R) / Octave programs as difficult and error-prone as possible.
+In my opinion JavaScript and PHP compare favourably from an analysis point of view, since that has at least published language grammar and semantics; a task which The MathWorks has not undertaken so far.

-MATLAB (R) for all its faults it is however a pretty good prototyping tool, and is pervasive in engineering disciplines.
-However it should never be used for anything real, ever.
-But as we all know, prototypes make it into production all the time, so now you're now stuck in a living hell of legacy code.
+MATLAB (R) for all its faults it is however a pretty good prototyping tool, and is pervasive in many engineering disciplines.
+However it should never be used for anything approaching production, ever.
+But as we all know, prototypes make it into production all the time, so now you're now stuck.

 If this is you, then this tool suite is for you.